RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ```

 Next, we re-started the Jekyll server.
-And it worked!
+And it worked.
+Firefox browsers can use the [search page](/search) with great results.

 ### Lessons Learned

 Key takeaways from this experience.

 * Firefox, Chrome, and Safari handle JavaScript differently.
 Always be testing.

 * Before asking for help, make sure you can re-produce the problem.
 Justin and Darren were able to wrap their heads around this challenge because the constraints and behavior were clearly defined.

 * When smart people challenge each other to grow, great things happen.
 That’s the ChicagoRuby motto, and it is completely true, especially when we collaborate on a troubleshooting mission.

 ### About Git